opnsense/docs/source/manual/how-tos/multiwan.rst

 ===============
 Setup Multi WAN
 ===============
-Multi WAN scenario's are commonly used for failover or load balancing, but combinations are also possible with OPNsense.
+Multi WAN scenarios are commonly used for failover or load balancing, but combinations are also possible with OPNsense.

 .. blockdiag::